Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/documentation/loot-tiers-folder.md

 John_Rabbit_2.png,"April 1st, 2025"
 ```

 A third column, "Hidden loot" can be added if the raid has hidden loot.
-If so, add the related loot skill levels and the first affected tiers the following way: ```"SK1[tier 1], SK2[tier 2]"```.
+If so, add the related loot skill levels and the first affected tiers the following way: ```"SK1[tier 1], SK2[tier 2]"```, or just ```"SK1, SK2"``` if you ignore the tiers.
 If some raid versions do not have hidden loot, then input a "-" for them.

 ## Raid tiers we have to determine